 Professional probation is merited when a student engages in behavior that violates the APA Ethical Principles of Psychologists and Code of Conduct.
 Most egregious are any acts that violate client confidentiality or otherwise show poor professional behavior from a student in a professional role (e.g., clinician, clinical consultant, researcher, teaching assistant, instructor).
 The student will be informed in writing when professional probation is merited and the nature of the violation.
 Because the standards in the APA ethics code represent the minimal standard of professional conduct, a student may merit professional probation after only one incident.
-That is, a student need not have been given a professional warning before professional probation can be employed.
-If a student on professional probation engages in another similar or equivalent act of unethical behavior, the student may be dismissed from the program.
+That is, a student need not have been given a professional probation engages in another similar or equivalent act of unethical behavior, the student may be dismissed from the program.